BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 2. Manual UI Testing

-Manual UI testing is done by a human tester without automation tools.
-They plan, test, and document results manually, sometimes using tools like Google Sheets for tracking.
+Manual UI testing is performed by a human tester without automation tools.
+They plan, execute, and document results manually, often using spreadsheets or simple tracking tools.

 Benefits:

-• Flexible, adapts well to dynamic UI changes.
+• Flexible, adapting well to dynamic UI changes.

 Challenges: